 Unacceptable HSW Items

-The Saginaw, Midland and Bay County Health Departments also offer HSW services.
+The Bay and Midland County Health Departments also offer HSW services.
 Events are by appointment only and open only to residents of the sponsoring county.
 For Health Department event details, call your local department:

 A few facts regarding mercury according to the Michigan Department of Environmental Quality:

-- HHWs programs collect far more “bulk mercury” in paint cans, jam jars, etc., than any other mercury source.
+• HSW programs collect far more “bulk mercury” in paint cans, jam jars, etc, than any other mercury source.

 For more on the health hazards of mercury and what you can do to protect yourself and your family, please visit www.michigan.gov/mercury for The Michigan Department of Community Health’s Mercury Information page.

 Go Wild!
 Celebrate Earth Day

 Saturday, April 23, 2016

 Several times a year MMWA holds events that bring about the need for volunteers.
 Without volunteers the events could not be as successful as they are.
 If you are interested in volunteering at an MMWA event please go to Volunteer Match to view or sign up for upcoming opportunities.